Xhafer Deva: Exile and death

 As the war in Albania drew to a close, Deva fled to Croatia and then to Austria in December, where he was resettled with the help of the Reich Foreign Ministry as the Germans evacuated Albania and Kosovo.
 There, he joined other anti-Communist Albanians in exile and took care of the ailing Rexhep Mitrovica.
 From late 1945 until early 1947, he lived in western Austria, at a safe distance from Soviet forces.
 In 1947, Deva moved via Italy to Damascus in Syria, where he helped publish an exile newspaper entitled Bashkimi i Kombit (Unity of the Nation).
-In 1956, he immigrated to the United States and briefly lived in New York and Boston.
-In 1960, he moved to Calaveras County, California, and worked as an assistant supervisor at the mailing department of Stanford University in Palo Alto until his retirement in 1972.
-In his years in exile, Deva led the Third League of Prizren and played an active role in organizing anti-Communist resistance.
-He died on 25 May 1978, aged 74.
+After Midhat Frashëri died (in 1949), Deva was compelled by King Zog to take over as the political leader of the Albanian diaspora.
+He directed the Prizren League in exile, advocating for the creation of a "Greater Albania."